amy12xx/gym-miniworld/README.md

 # MiniWorld (gym-miniworld)

 ## Updates made to this repo
+- Miniworld class has an additional "top_view" parameter, to render top view observations.
 - The OneRoom, Hallway, TMaze, TMazeLeft, TMazeRight, YMaze, YMazeLeft, YMazeRight environments have an additional "chg_box_color" parameter to randomize the color of the goal entity (Box) during training.
-- PickupObjs has additional "chg_entity_color" parameter to randomize objects of goals.
 - Additional concrete texture images have been added from the free stock photos website https://www.pexels.com/ : concrete_5.png through concrete_10.png.
   - concrete_5.png: Artist: Italo Melo
   - concrete_6.png: Artist: Milo Textures